anmonteiro/anmonteiro.github.io/_posts/2016-01-04-om-next-query-syntax.md

 ### Reference (Idents & Links) queries

-When working with normalized data, using an `ident` reference in a query will direct the Om Next parser to lookup the element with that reference at the root of the application state.
+When working with normalized data, using an `Ident` reference in a query will direct the Om Next parser to lookup the element with that reference at the root of the application state.

 ```clojure
 ;; using an `ident` will yield (get-in state [:item/by-id 0])